Real Estate Law Attorneys in Michigan

 Handling real estate matters can be overwhelming.
-From dealing with loan modifications to purchase agreements, our legal team at Grewal Law PLLC is ready to assist you with all of your real estate needs.
+Our legal team at Grewal Law PLLC is ready to assist you with all of your real estate needs.
 We are able to help you handle everything in the real estate transaction and modification process, from drawing up land contracts to reviewing deeds.
 Our team also includes a licensed real estate broker who can help handle your case.

 Call us at (888) 211-5798 or contact us online for a free consultation with a Michigan real estate lawyer in Grand Rapids, Northville, or Okemos.

 If you live in Michigan and are facing a possible foreclosure on your home, a short sale may offer an alternative for your family.
 Our team can provide you with sound mortgage advice to help you weigh the pros and cons of a short sale and determine the best course of action for your property.